Trindad/graph-visual-rhythm/README.md

 ### Dependencies:

-Before the execution, you need to check these following dependencies: SUMO, python, python3, networkx, and matplotlib.
+Before the execution, you need to check these following dependencies: SUMO 1.2, python, python3, networkx, and matplotlib.

 ### Dataset: